 - Where can I get more information?

-What is multivitamin with fluoride (Poly-Vi-Flor)?
+What is multivitamin with fluoride?

 Multivitamins provide essential vitamins and minerals that are not taken in to the body through diet.

-Multivitamin with fluoride is used as a supplement to the diet of infants and children who do not receive adequate fluoride through drinking water.
-Multivitamin with fluoride is also used to prevent tooth decay in people treated with radiation, which may cause dryness of the mouth and increased risk of tooth decay.
+Multivitamins with fluoride are used as a supplement to the diet of infants and children who do not receive adequate fluoride through drinking water.
+Multivitamins with fluoride are also used to prevent tooth decay in people treated with radiation, which may cause dryness of the mouth and increased risk of tooth decay.

-Multivitamin with fluoride may also be used for other purposes not listed in this medication guide.
+Multivitamins with fluoride may also be used for purposes not listed in this medication guide.

-This medication may cause the tooth enamel to become discolored.
-This is a rare side effect that has occurred mainly with large doses or long-term use of multivitamin with fluoride.
-Stop using this medication and call your dentist or doctor at once if you notice any change in the appearance of your teeth.
+Fluoride may cause the tooth enamel to become discolored.
+This is a rare side effect that has occurred mainly with large doses or long-term use of multivitamins with fluoride.
+Stop using this medicine and call your dentist or doctor at once if you notice any change in the appearance of your teeth.

-Less serious side effects may include:
+Common side effects may include: